The Ultimate Guide to Getting on the Instagram Explore Page

-What this means is that when Alfred shared a post tagging Ban.do, it stood a good chance of appearing on the Instagram Explore page of Ban.do’s followers that don’t follow Alfred.
+What this means is that when you share a post tagging the other account, there’s a good chance of appearing on the Instagram Explore page of their followers that don’t follow you.

-The Instagram algorithm learned that there was a relationship between the two brands, and worked to showcase the post to the people they think might be interested in seeing it — in this case Ban.do’s current followers.
+The Instagram algorithm will learn that there was a relationship between the two brands and work to showcase the post to the people they think might be interested in seeing it.

 It’s a super simple tactic to improve your chances of appearing on the Explore page, and in front of an audience that you know is very closely aligned to your own target audience.